-7. Farming, Commercial, or Helicopter Aviation Uses.-You may claim a credit for tax paid on aviation gasoline used in farming, commercial, or certain helicopter aviation uses in the amount of 12¢ a gallon.
+7. Farming, Commercial, or Helicopter Aviation Uses.-You may claim a credit for tax paid on aviation gasoline used in farming, commercial, or certain helicopter aviation uses in the amount of 9¢ or 12¢ a gallon, whichever is paid.

 See C.1. for the definition of farm use.